A family of solutions to the inverse problem in gravitation: building a theory around a metric: Constructing a solution to the inverse problem

 It is important to note that we do not comment here on the physical viability or otherwise of such theories.
-Indeed, further analysis, beyond the scope of this article, is required to determine whether there exists members of the class constructed above that can accommodate existing (and upcoming) astrophysical experiments.
-For example, there may be no such $f$ which simultaneously satisfies the above and passes Solar system \cite{will18} and/or strong-field \cite{berti15} tests, even with screening mechanisms \cite{screen,brax13}.
-A thorough investigation of these considerations will be conducted elsewhere.
+Indeed, further analysis, beyond the scope of this Letter, is required to determine whether there exists members of the class constructed above that can accommodate existing (and upcoming) astrophysical experiments.
+For example, there may be no such $f$ which simultaneously satisfies the above and passes Solar System \cite{will18} and/or strong-field \cite{berti15} tests, even with screening mechanisms \cite{screen,brax13}.
+However, the exact conservation of energy-momentum hints that this may be possible.